Chris78/sl2decode/README.md

 Important Hint!

-If you expect negative longitude values (decimal degrees) then uncomment the line 88, since the conversion from "lowrance_longitude" into decimal coordinates works a bit different in that case.
+If you expect negative longitude values (decimal degrees) then uncomment line 88, since the conversion from "lowrance_longitude" into decimal coordinates works a bit different in that case.